Robgea/GraysonAPI/readme.md

 .organization.add_location(name = 'relevant name', address = 'optional', description = 'optional', image = 'optional url')
 - Get a list of amenities in your organization.
 .organization.get_amenities()

+### Location:

+- Get Location info.
+- Get Spaces in a location.
+- Get current presences in a location.
+- Soon to have adding a space to a location.
+There's currently a bug there server side.

 ### Sample Code: